-Eddie Pepperell What's In The Bag? - Qatar Masters
+Eddie Pepperell What's In The Bag? - Open Championship

 His previous best finish was a tie for second at the Dubai Duty Free Irish Open in 2015 where he lost in a playoff to Soren Kjeldsen who birdied the first playoff hole.

-Pepperell made no mistakes in Qatar though, fending off Fisher by finding fairways with his Titleist 917 D2 driver.
-Eddie has only recently put the club in the bag but has immediately found success with it so it could be staying in the bag for now a least.
+Pepperell made no mistakes in Qatar though, fending off Fisher by finding fairways with his Titleist 917 D2 driver, but having some particular success with his Callaway GBB Epic Sub Zero fairway wood.

-The 27-year-old has a mix and match kind of bag shifting from a Titleist driver to a Callaway XR 3-wood, then Mizuno JPX 900 Tour irons from three to nine iron.
+The Englishman has put in a Ping G400 driver since his win in Qatar however.

-In Doha Pepperell carried four wedges, all of the Mizuno T7 variety.
+His irons are the Mizuno JPX 900 Tour and he has four wedges, all of the Mizuno T7 variety.
 The lofts go from 46 to 60 degrees.

-Finally, he carries a Bettinardi Studio Stock 8 which worked beautifully for him the whole week.
+Finally, he carries a Bettinardi Studio Stock 8putter.

 Eddie Pepperell What’s In The Bag?

-Fairway Wood: Callaway XR
+Fairway Wood: Callaway Epic Sub Zero

 Irons: Mizuno JPX900 Tour (3-9 iron)